tus/tus-resumable-upload-protocol/protocol.md

 file creation request.
 The server MAY decide to ignore or use this information to further process the request or to reject it.

+If an upload contains additional metadata responses to `HEAD` requests against these uploads MUST include the `Metadata` header and its value as sent in the file creation request.

 #### Headers

 ##### Entity-Length